Mathew Silver

 Writer and Journalist

-Warning: the following information will absolutely rock your world.
 My name is Mathew Silver and I'm a Toronto-based writer.
-Not to brag or anything, but I've written for The New York Times, The Globe and Mail, Maclean's, The Toronto Star, Toronto Life, Vulture and The Calgary Herald, among other publications.
-Some career highlights include bumping into Malcolm Gladwell at a party and having Margaret Atwood respond to one of my emails.
+Most recently, I've been freelancing for The New York Times, but I've also written for The Globe and Mail, Maclean's, The Toronto Star, Toronto Life, Vulture and The Calgary Herald

 This is my email: hello@mathewsilver.com